zebraoptics/zebraoptics.github.io/readme.md

-This is a journey about computer vision.
+# This is a journey about computer vision.
+## project 1: Checkerboard on Android